germsvel/germsvel.github.io/_posts/2016-01-20-tests-as-counselors-of-design.md

 end
 {% endhighlight %}

 And the test fails, and so it goes on an on.
-What the test is telling us is that the method we are testing has a complex structure, which is a code smell.
+What the test is telling us is that the method we are testing has a complex structure.
-Each method should be doing one thing.
-Instead this method is doing a lot of things.
+The method is likely doing more than one thing, and in most circumstances, it should be doing just one thing.

+2. When a test requires too much setup.

+When tests have or require a lot of setup, it is often indicative of tight coupling, especially when the setup has lots of other objects.
+For example, looking at our blog post example, if we needed to setup three other objects to `publish` the blog post, a blog, and author, and an editor, then we know that our `BlogPost` class depends on those other classes for its functioning.
+Some coupling is unaviodable, but most of the times we want our code to be lightly coupled so that it is easily extensible, and so that changes in one class do not necessitate changes in other classes.

+{% highlight ruby %}
+RSpec.describe BlogPost, '#publish' do it 'publishes a post' do
+    blog = Blog.create
+    author = Author.create
+    editor = Editor.create
+    post = BlogPost.create(blog: blog, author: author, editor: editor)

+    post.publish

+    expect(post).to be_published
+  end
+end
+{% endhighlight %}

+Of course, as with any code smell, it does not mean this is necessarily a problem or that it is something that needs to be fixed.
+For example, we can expect feature specs to have more setup since they have to run through a larger section of our code.

+3. Too many `context`s
+4. Testing private methods